Welcome

 Yes, it is one of the most efficient ways to house train a foster pig.
 Some pigs need to be trained to walk into a crate.
 This is relatively easy to accomplish by putting a small amount of treats into crate.
 When the pig walks into the crate, then secure the door behind them.
 Crates should never be used as punishment.

-Stay calm, be patient and read about
+Stay calm, be patient and read about the 3-

 The 3 day, 3 week, 3 months Rule: In the first days, your foster pig will be overwhelmed with their new surroundings.
 Let them walk up to you as they may be scared and unsure of what is going on.
 After 3 weeks ,your foster pig will be settling in, feeling more comfortable, and realizing this will be their safe home awaiting for their forever home.
 They have figured out their environment and have established a routine that you have set.
 Behavior issues may start showing, this is your time to be a strong leader and calmly show them what is right from wrong.
 After 3 months, your foster pig is now completely comfortable in their home.
 You have built trust and true bond with your foster pig, which gives them a complete sense of security with you.
 The 3-3-3 Rule is a general guide.
 Every pig is unique and will adjust differently.
 Give your foster pig space and allow them to go at his own pace.